Copyright: Design Academy Eindhoven

 The chair is currently in the 4 th step of the design thinking process: the prototype phase.
 The chair’s design offers a new way of assembling, a new way of sitting, which introduces new problematics that need to be solved.

 The latest prototype is CNC bended to assure a studier frame.
 The fabric on the current prototype is functional for the time being, however will has a limited life span.
 Hence the subsequent step is to discover a more suitable textile that has opposite attributes: extremely flexible yet resilient.
+In search of a technical stretch fabric.

 For further inquiries, do not hesitate to contact me.